CDRT/mk_docs/docs/ref/bios/settings/thinkpad/fingerprint.md

     | FingerprintSecurityMode | Normal, High | Yes | Both |

 Password Authentication
 :  Whether to enable authentication by password when fingerprint is not available.

     !!! note ""
-        Visible and active only if ‘Security Mode’ has value ‘High’.
+        Visible and active only if `Security Mode` has value `High`.

     Possible options: